 Dr. Justin Sonnenburg makes a powerful argument for viewing our microbiota as the control center for human biology—that our microbiota are not just impacting digestion and absorption, but having systemic impacts on our immune system, our metabolism, and our brain chemistry.
-We discuss the latest research on the microbiome, the strong connection between low microbiome diversity and modern Western diseases, and how people can support their own microbiome health.
+We discuss the latest research on the gut microbiome, the strong connection between low microbiome diversity and modern Western diseases, and how people can support their own microbiome health.

 In this episode, we cover: